 Hospital Based Operating Room

 Advanced Pediatric Dentistry residents also rotate through the Pre-doctoral Pediatric Dentistry Clinic and the Preclinical Simulation Clinic to provide instruction and clinical supervision to pre-doctoral dental students.

-For additional information about how to apply to the advanced dental education/residency program in pediatric dentistry, please visit our advanced dental education/residency program general information page.
+For additional information about how to apply to the advanced dental education residency program in pediatric dentistry, please visit our Advanced Dental Education Residency Programs general information page.